xompage/Nyuu-obfuscated/bench/info.md

 to do better benchmarks, please do submit a pull request!

-Test was done on a Scaleway trial VPS with 2x Atom C2750 CPU cores, 2GB RAM, 50GB SSD, running Ubuntu 15.10 amd64.
+Test was done on a Scaleway trial VPS with 2x Atom C2750 CPU cores, 2GB RAM, 50GB SSD, running Ubuntu 15.10 amd64 (with 16.04 packages).
 To avoid variations caused by the network, uploading was done to a local install of cyrus-nntpd on the same machine.
 The news folder was mounted on a RAM disk to get rid of disk bottlenecks on the server.
 See details below on how to replicate these benchmarks.

 Only a single 256MB file was uploaded, containing random data.
 Disk buffers were flushed before each test.